ysawa/jquery-auto-kana-input/README.markdown

 # jQuery Auto Kana Input (jquery-auto-kana-input)

 In forms of Japanese websites, we fill in the annoying kana (hiragana/katakana) fields.
-The JQuery plugin helps to insert those fields.
+The jQuery plugin helps to insert those fields.

 ## About jQuery Auto Kana Input